A typical starting salary for Special Education is $36,198. This will improve should you choose a school with the highest paid graduates.

 It's hard to beat University of Wisconsin - Eau Claire if you want to study Special Education.
 After graduation, Special Ed students typically make an average of $37,739 at the beginning of their careers.
 Eau Claire, Wisconsin is the best surrounding for students who appreciate the fast-paced urban lifestyle.

 Even if you're not from Wisconsin, you won't feel like the odd one out at this school.
 About 31.2% of undergraduates are from out-of-state.
 With its low price and fantastic academic programs, University of Wisconsin - Eau Claire is a great bargain, earning a rank of #3 in Wisconsin.
-Watch some school videos to learn more about what's happening on campus.
+Interested in learning more about University of Wisconsin - Eau Claire's campus?
+Go on a virtual tour.

 University of Wisconsin - Whitewater is among your top options if you're planning on studying Special Education.
 Special ed graduates from University of Wisconsin - Whitewater receive an earnings boost of about 0.1% above the typical income of special education graduates.
 This is a superb opportunity for students who like the style of a simple college town.

-University of Wisconsin - Whitewater does not require first-year students to live on-campus.
+About 78.0% of the educators at UW - Whitewater have full-time hours, which means they should have enough time to help students in their class.
 For students who want to keep going after earning a undergraduate degree, University of Wisconsin - Whitewater has graduate programs available.
 Get all of the essential details on UW - Whitewater by viewing their scorecard.

 University of Wisconsin - Stout is among your top options if you want to study Special Education.
 This is an exceptional selection for students who desire the style of a simple college town.

 Merely 3.8% of University of Wisconsin - Stout graduates have defaulted on their loans.
 That's striking, considering the default average is 7.0%.
-Don't worry if you're not from Wisconsin, you aren't going to feel like out of place at University of Wisconsin - Stout.
-Approximately 38.1% of undergrads come from another state.
+University of Wisconsin - Stout does not require first-year students to live on-campus.
 Go on a virtual tour to learn more about UW - Stout.

 University of Wisconsin - Oshkosh is among your top options if you're planning on studying Special Education.
 The location in a big city is great for scholars trying to find adequate chances for social networking, experience, and exploration.